New England Commission of Higher Education

 Many of the undergraduate and graduate business programs offered by Southern New Hampshire University are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Business programs that are currently not listed as ACBSP accredited may become accredited upon eligibility.
 View a list of our accredited business programs.

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)

-The baccalaureate degree Health Information Management Program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The B.S. in Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Commission on Collegiate Nursing Education (CCNE)

 The baccalaureate degree program in nursing and the master’s degree program in nursing at Southern New Hampshire University are accredited by